jmoggridge/jmoggridge.com/content/blog/2022-07-31-naming-files-and-folders/index.md

 ---
 title: "Naming Files and Folders"
+author: 'JA Moggridge'
+date: "2022-07-31T17:36:54-07:00"
+excerpt: If you're naming your files for your research work my_script.R or manuscript.docx or similar then we need to have the talk (about filenames).
 subtitle: "Turn chaos to order across your work-space"
-excerpt: "If you're naming your files for your research work `my_script.R` or `manuscript.docx` or similar then we need to have *the talk* (about filenames)."
-date: 2022-07-31T17:36:54-07:00
-author: ""
-draft: true
+draft: no
-series:
+series: null
-tags:
+tags: null
-categories:
+categories: null
-layout: single # single or single-sidebar
+layout: single
 ---

 **If you're naming your files for your research work `my_script.R` or `manuscript.docx` or similar then we need to have *the talk* (about filenames).**

 ### Naming things is really hard

 Using vague names creates a massive amount of completely unnecessary *cognitive load* for yourself and your collaborators.
 Assigning informative names to your projects, files, folders, and all other computational resources is a learned skill but focusing some effort here will often help lubricate your path to success.
 Developing and sticking to a systematic way of naming files can be difficult, so this post tries to outline a set of basic principles for naming things.
 It's not perfect, but we have to start somewhere.

 ### One goal

-**Make it easy for anyone to figure out what is going on with your files**
+**Make it easy for anyone to figure out what is going on with your files.**

+<div style="padding-top:56.250%;position:relative;"><iframe src="https://gifer.com/embed/3fkt" width="100%" height="100%" style='position:absolute;top:0;left:0;' frameBorder="0" allowFullScreen></iframe></div>

 ### Admit there's a problem